The Glass Road in the Bavarian Forest

 • Rain invites you into the largest private collection of snuff glasses.

-• In the Berghof Gibacht in Waldmünchen you can marvel at glass art.
+• At the Berghof Gibacht in Waldmünchen you can also admire glass art.

 • The Herrmann Glass Gallery in Drachselsried shows works of art by more than 150 glass artists from 30 countries.